civicrm/civicrm-dev-docs/docs/framework/angular/files.md

 these modules are composed of various JS/CSS/HTML files which define the *services*, *directives*, *controllers*, and *HTML partials*.

-For sake of predictability, these files follow a naming convention.
-All major Angular files are placed in the `ang/` folder.
+For sake of predictability, these files are placed in the `ang/` folder, and they follow a naming convention.

 !!! note "How does this work with `civix`?"
     When you generate Angular code via `civix`, the files are